UW-UPL/resources/README.md

 - [Rich Hickey - Hammock Driven Development](https://www.youtube.com/watch?v=f84n5oFoZBc): An explanation for why it's useful to think about programming challenges while not actively solving them.
 - [Jessica Kerr - Shaving the Golden Yak](https://www.youtube.com/watch?v=10Foa_lulK4): A justification for ricing nvim before you begin coding.
 - [Raymond Hettinger - Beyond PEP 8](https://youtube.com/watch?v=wf-BqAjZb8M): A talk containing the correct pronunciation of JSON, among other useful tidbits.
+- [Ben Deane - Easy to Use, Hard to Misuse: Declarative Style in C++](https://youtube.com/watch?v=I52uPJSoAT4): A compelling argument for the practicality of "functional" style.

 ## Free Lecture-Series
 - [MIT 6.006 - Intro to Algorithms (Fall 2011)](https://www.youtube.com/watch?v=HtSuA80QTyo&list=PL-K_ib5mxHXkBD_3_79TPS8xvcw49pVcc): Covers most of the DSA ideas in CS 300, 400, 240, and 577, with way less nonsense and a lot of great examples and insights.